What is Arrears?

 Arrears also apply in the financial industry when making annuity payments.
 An annuity is a transaction that occurs in equal intervals and in equal amounts over a defined period of time.
 For example, an annuity transaction may involve equal payments of $300 over a period of 10 years.

 If the annuity payment is made at the end of a fixed period rather than at the start, it is referred to as an annuity in arrears or an ordinary annuity.
-An example is mortgage payments, which are payable in equal parts over the duration of the mortgage that is agreed upon in the mortgage agreement.

 3. Dividend in arrears

 The concept of arrears also applies when a publicly-traded company issues dividends to its investors.
 It occurs when the company delays in paying the cumulative dividends to its preferred stockholders by the agreed date.
-Preferred stockholders is a type of stockholders that must be paid regardless of whether the company makes profits or not.
+Preferred stockholders are a type of stockholders that must be paid regardless of whether the company makes profits or not.

-The delay in dividend payments to the preferred stockholders occurs because the company lacks sufficient cash flow to pay the dividends, and therefore, may not be authorized by the board of directors.
+The delay in dividend payments to the preferred stockholders occurs because the company lacks sufficient cash flow to pay the dividends, and therefore, the dividend may not be authorized by the board of directors.
 Information about the dividends in arrears is recorded in the notes to the financial statements.

 When dividends are in arrears, there is usually a legal agreement between the preferred stockholders and the management that prevents the company from paying dividends to ordinary stockholders.
 Also, the company may be restricted from using cash during the period when the dividends are in arrears.